Mam talent!: Series 17 (2026)

 XVII season Got Talent! will be broadcast by TVN on spring 2026.
 Agnieszka Chylińska, Marcin Prokop and Julia Wieniawa returned as a judges.
 Jan Pirowski returned as hosts.
 On August 22, 2025, TVN announced that Agnieszka Woźniak-Starak would no longer be a co-host.
+On December 7, 2025, it was announcedouui5 that Paulina Krupińska-Karpiel would be the new host.
+On December 17, 2025, it was announced that for the first time in the history of the program, a fourth judge would sit at the table and Agustin Egurrola, known from previous editions, would return to this role.